-Enclosed are the components of the clinical evaluation system, which include: policies concerning attendance, uniform attire, expected clinical behavior and clinical reprimand procedures.
-A step-by-step description of the areas of clinical rotation, clinical grading system, and clinical objectives are included in the student clinical handbook.
+Enclosed are the components of the clinical evaluation system, which include policies concerning attendance, uniform attire, expected clinical behavior and clinical reprimand procedures.
+A systematic description of the areas of clinical rotation, clinical grading system, and clinical objectives are included in the student clinical handbook.